forus-labs/cauldron/nitrogen/README.md

 ### `use-package`

 Optional.
 Defaults to `false`.
-Controls whether to generate assets for use as a package dependency.
+Controls whether to generate assets as a package dependency.
 This should be `true` if you're bundling assets for other projects to use, i.e. [forui-assets](https://github.com/forus-labs/forui).

 ### `prefix`

 Optional.
 Defaults to an empty string.
-Controls generated classes' prefix.
-If you specify `MyPrefix`, the generated `assets.nitrogen.dart` will look like:
+Controls generated classes' prefixes.
+Given 'MyPrefix', the generated classes will look like:
 ```dart
 class MyPrefixAssets {
   const MyPrefixAssets();